xthemadgenius/btcrec-cli/docs/Usage_Examples/2020-05-08_Recovering_Blockchain_Wallet_Passwords/Example_Recovering_Blockchain_Wallet_Passwords.md

 ## Overview
 [Firstly you download the wallet file as per the process here:](./../../../TUTORIAL/#downloading-blockchaincom-wallet-files)

-Once you have that file, there are two ways that blockchain.com wallets can be recovered.
+Once you have that file, there are three ways that blockchain.com wallets can be recovered.

 **1) Using the wallet file directly**